Five Reasons Why You Should Start Practicing Jump Rope Now

 Cardiorespiratory fitness also links to anti-inflammatory and glucose regulating properties, lowering your risks of getting chronic diseases, cancer, and diabetes.
 Thus, if you care about your heart health and want to live longer, practicing jump rope three-four times a week would be a good decision.

-Skipping rope strengthens your bones and prevent osteoporosis
+Skipping rope strengthens your bones and may help avoid osteoporosis

 A hard workout or a sharp movement can sometimes lead to bone injuries or even broken bones.
 Plus, if you don't consume enough calcium and vitamin D, your risks of spending a month in a cast become even higher.
 Still, scientists claim skipping rope will help make your bones stronger.
 As for Suzuka University research, only ten jumps three times per week will help you increase your peak bone mass.